hoangph3/web-security/natas/README.md

 ### natas28

-When I search with fixed value `query=a`, the response generate random 3 sentences, look like that:
+When I search with fixed value `query=a`, the response generate random 3 sentences (maybe `LIMIT 3` in SQL), look like that:

 ```
 Whack Computer Joke Database